Sociodemographic Bias in Language Models: A Survey and Forward Path: Categories of Work on Bias in LMs

-\paragraph{Data Augmentation.} \citet{zmigrod_counterfactual_2019} and \citet{lu_gender_2019} proposed Counterfactual Data Augmentation (CDA) where they generated counterfactuals to balance data distributions of male versus female to reduce gender bias.
-They swapped gendered words such as \textit{he} and \textit{she} to generate the new sentences. \citet{maudslay_its_2020} proposed Counterfactual Data Substitution (CDS) to improve the quality of CDA counterfactuals by associating a probability with each substitution to replace random substitution, resulting in more realistic distributions. \citet{park_reducing_2018}, \citet{liang_towards_2020}, and \citet{lauscher_sustainable_2021} proposed swapping to balance data distribution of sociodemographic groups.
-Some of these data augmentation approaches can also be applied during training time to reduce bias.
+\paragraph{Data augmentation.} \citet{zmigrod_counterfactual_2019} and \citet{lu_gender_2019} introduced Counterfactual Data Augmentation (CDA), to reduce gender bias by generating counterfactual instances to balance gender representation.
+This involves substituting gender-specific words, such as \textit{he} and \textit{she} to construct novel sentences. \citet{maudslay_its_2020} enhanced this approach with Counterfactual Data Substitution (CDS), which assigns probabilities to these changes, aiming for more realistic modifications.
+Building upon these insights, various swapping mechanisms have been proposed to re-balance data distributions \cite{zhou-etal-2023-causal, panda-etal-2022-dont, liang_towards_2020, lauscher_sustainable_2021, wen-etal-2022-autocad}.
+Some of these augmentation approaches are also being adapted for use during model training.

-\paragraph{Modifying vector space.} \citet{dev_measuring_2019, dev_oscar_2021} proposed a subspace correction and rectification method for modifying embedding space to mitigate bias.
-They aimed to disentangle associations between concepts deemed problematic for the models. \citet{ravfogel-etal-2020-null} learned a linear projection over representations after training a DNN, to remove the bias components in embeddings. \citet{manzini-etal-2019-black} used principal component analysis to identify the bias subspace for multi-class setting.
+\paragraph{Modifying vector space.} \citet{limisiewicz-marecek-2022-dont, dev_measuring_2019, dev_oscar_2021} proposed a subspace correction method for modifying embedding space.
+They aimed to disentangle associations between concepts that are bias-prone. \citet{yifei-etal-2023-conceptor, manzini-etal-2019-black} used principal component analysis to identify and address the bias in embedding spaces. \citet{gaci-etal-2022-debiasing} redistributed attention scores to assign an equal weight for words related to bias. \citet{ravfogel-etal-2020-null} learned a linear projection over representations after training, to remove the bias components in embeddings.

-\paragraph{Fine-tuning with large corpora.} \citet{park_reducing_2018} showed that fine-tuning with larger corpora helps to debias a model.
-This method could prevent potential over-fitting to a small, biased dataset. \citet{ahn_mitigating_2021} proposed that training BERT \cite{devlin-etal-2019-bert} using multiple languages helps to reduce the ethnic bias in each language.
+\paragraph{Fine-tuning with large corpora.} \citet{park_reducing_2018} demonstrated that debiasing models benefit from fine-tuning with extensive datasets, avoiding the pitfalls of small, biased datasets. \citet{ahn_mitigating_2021} proposed that training BERT \cite{devlin-etal-2019-bert} on multiple languages helps to reduce ethnic biases in each language.

-\paragraph{Human-in-the-loop.} Here, humans first identify biases in trained models, then the models are finetuned to reduce these biases. \citet{chopra2020hindi} used human-in-the-loop methods to find word pairs linking a sociodemographic group to a positive or negative trait. \citet{yao_refining_2021} used human-provided explanations regarding observed biases to find spurious patterns in model output, then used these spurious patterns to reduce bias in models.
+\paragraph{Human-in-the-loop.} These methods involve humans to detect and mitigate biases. \citet{yao_refining_2021} used human-provided explanations to identify and reduce bias. \citet{felkner-etal-2023-winoqueer} showed bias against marginalized communities can be mitigated using data written by that community. \citet{chopra2020hindi} used humans to find words linking a social group to a positive or negative trait.